-^{}Activities = Athletics, Plays, Clubs
+Activities = Athletics, Performances, Clubs, Dances, etc.

 The Junior class will need 25% of their hours by the end of Quarter 1.

 SERVICE GUIDELINES

 As a Catholic educational community, Duchesne not only educates students to high secular standards, but also educates students to live the Gospel of Jesus Christ and participate in the traditions of the Catholic Church.
 This spiritual education includes an education in service, which was taught and exemplified by Jesus Christ.